marcossantiago/kubernetes-workshop/03_productionize.md

 ---

-### Exercise - Add Probes for Deals microservice
+### Exercise - Add Probes for our k8s-real-demo service

-* Add Readiness probe to the Deals deployment
+* Add Readiness probe to the Deployment
  (hint: endpoint already exists)
 * Deploy the updated config
-* Add Liveness probe to the Deals deployment
+* Add Liveness probe to the Deployment
 * Deploy the updated config

 ---